tidypress

 Only name is required.
 Keep the file small until the site needs more shape.

-import { defineConfig } from 'tidypress/config'
+import { defineConfig } from 'tidypress'

 export default defineConfig({